Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over time, O Moi ferry has become a witness to the ups and downs of history, the fluctuations of the times and the changes of the homeland.
 The ferry has taken many children from the island to many places in the country and welcomed many tourists from far away regions to the island to pay tribute to the nation's outstanding revolutionary.

 The O Moi ferry terminal on the Long Xuyen bank is still in its old location, but the My Hoa Hung bank has changed its location due to riverbank landslides, only the rustic and affectionate name remains the same.
-The locals have taken a very meaningful action by bringing some o moi trees back to replant by the ferry terminal, recreating the old image for today's generation to see.
+The locals have taken a very meaningful action by bringing some o moi trees back to replant at the ferry terminal, recreating the old image for today's generation to see.
 After nearly 30 years of replanting, the o moi trees have grown large, spreading their canopies to shade the road down to the ferry terminal.

 Looking across the river, Long Xuyen market is bustling with bustling trading scenes, in the distance is Long Xuyen floating market with boats and sampans anchored on a stretch of the river, in the middle of the river is the green and peaceful Pho Ba islet.
 Stepping onto O Moi wharf, walking about 300m, we will see the statue of President Ton Duc Thang, facing O Moi wharf, facing Ong Ho islet, like the son of Hai Thang who went far away years ago has just returned to set foot on his beloved land.